 Batutumonga.
-This strange and beautiful name is synonymous for me, a fantastic scooter ride in the heart of Toraja country, in central Sulawesi.
-Rice fields sublime ... but rotten roads!
-I almost stayed in the mountains sleeping because of a flat tire.
+This strange and beautiful name is synonymous, for me, of a fantastic scooter trip in the heart of the Toraja country, in the center of Sulawesi.
+Sublime rice fields... but rotten roads!
+I almost slept in the mountains, because of a flat tire.

 The rice fields of Batutumonga

-The Batutumonga region is a mountainous area covered with rice paddies.
-Each turn of the road offers a stunning new panorama.
+The area of Batutumonga is a mountainous zone covered with rice fields in levels.
+At each turn of the road offers a new stunning panorama.
 If there is a corner not to be missed, in the Toraja Country, it is this one!

-During my previous stay in Sulawesi, three years agoI had already offered the ride.
-I wanted to do it again last July.
+During my previous stay in Sulawesi, three years agoI had already offered myself the ride.
+I wanted to do it again, last July.

-Easy.
-In my bag, before riding the rental bike, I slip maps of the region, recovered from my previous trip.
+It's easy.
+In my bag, before getting on the rental bike, I put some maps of the region, recovered from my previous trip.

 The pen-ball pen

-Suddenly, I meet with my motorcycle rental: which is the best way to make a loop and return to Rantepao without galley?
+So, I ask my motorcycle rental company: which is the best way to make a loop and come back to Rantepao without any trouble?
 Three years agothe return route had been difficult.
 Not want to redo this long and tortuous journey by broken roads.

-On one of the cards that I give him, he shows me the "good" road with a blue line of ballpoint pen.
-He also scribbles me the name of a village, if I have to ask my way.
-With his fingertip, he also shows me the dotted lines of the "bad" road ...
+On one of the maps I hand him, he indicates the "right" road with a blue line of ballpoint pen.
+He also scribbles the name of a village, if I have to ask for directions.
+With the tip of his finger, he also shows me the dotted lines of the "wrong" road...
 Very bad roadhe says.